-In a study reported in the journal of Acta Cardiologica it was found that, “omega 3 improves the cardiovascular risk profile of subjects with metabolic syndrome, having effects on weight, systolic blood pressure, lipid profile and markers of inflammation and autoimmunity.”
+A study reported in the journal of Acta Cardiologica found that “omega-3 improves the cardiovascular risk profile of subjects with metabolic syndrome, having effects on weight, systolic blood pressure, lipid profile, and markers of inflammation and autoimmunity.”

 Other studies have found similar benefits with regards omega-3 fatty acids reducing inflammation in those with metabolic syndrome.
 In addition, a diet rich in omega-3 fatty acids may also increase the health of the cardiovascular system in obese adolescents.

-Several studies have suggested that omega-3 fatty acids can have a positive effect with regards to mood, including schizophrenia and bipolar disorder and that lower omega-3 status has been found in those with mood disorders.
+Several studies have suggested that omega-3 fatty acids can positively affect mood, including schizophrenia and bipolar disorder, and that lower omega-3 status has been found in those with mood disorders.

-Omega-3s are important for brain function, including being neuroprotective and may be a useful adjunct therapy for those with biopolar disorder.
+Omega-3s are essential for brain function, including being neuroprotective, and may be a helpful adjunct therapy for those with bipolar disorder.

-In the studies noted above it has been found that omega-3 fatty acids can reduce the frequency of mood swings.
-It is important to note that the research recommends utilizing omega-3 as an adjunct therapy and not as a replacement for a prescribed medication.
+In the studies noted above, it has been found that omega-3 fatty acids can reduce the frequency of mood swings.
+It is important to note that the research recommends utilizing omega-3 as an adjunct therapy and not as a replacement for prescribed medication.

 Both the EPA and DHA found in fish oil can benefit your skin.

-Omega-3's have also shown promise as adjunct therapy for eczema, psoriasis, lupus, and melanoma.
+Omega-3s have also shown promise as an adjunct therapy for autoimmune-related skin conditions.

-DHA is a structural component of your skin and plays a crucial role in the overall health and appearance of your skin.
+DHA is a structural component of your skin and plays a crucial role in your skin’s overall health and appearance.

-Asthma is a lung disease in which inflammation can lead to restriction of the airway, coughing, and wheezing.
+Asthma is a lung disease in which inflammation can lead to airway restriction, coughing, and wheezing.

-Epidemiological data suggests that omega-3 consumption may be preventative with regards to childhood asthma.
+Epidemiological data suggest that omega-3 consumption may be preventative with regard to childhood asthma.
 Other studies have noted that omega-3 fatty acids in the diet are associated with a lower incidence of asthma.

 Non-alcoholic fatty liver disease (NAFLD) is becoming increasingly common and is contributing to chronic liver disease.

-In the journal of Nutrition Reviews it has been noted that omega-3 fatty acids are showing promise in cases of NAFLD.
-Similarly, in the Journal of Hepatology, it is noted that omega-3's may reduce liver fat.
+In the journal Nutrition Reviews it has been noted that omega-3 fatty acids are showing promise in cases of NAFLD.
+Similarly, in the Journal of Hepatology, it is noted that omega-3s may reduce liver fat.

-DHA is important for the production of melatonin, which helps you sleep.
-Sleep is crucial for health hormones, reduced illness, and in those with chronic disease.
+DHA is essential for the production of melatonin, which helps you sleep.
+Sleep is crucial for healthy hormones, reduced illness, and in those with chronic disease.

 Melatonin may also be beneficial for fertility and ovarian health.

-Omega-3's may reduce the risk of some cancers like colon, breast and prostate cancer.
+Omega-3s may help reduce the risk of some cancers like colon, breast and prostate cancer due to their ability to reduce inflammation.
 However, remember that cancer is a multifactorial disease with many variables that should be considered.

-In the American Journal of Epidemiology it has been observed that those with higher fish consumption had lower incidences of colon cancer.
+A study in the American Journal of Epidemiology reports that those with higher fish consumption had lower incidences of colon cancer.

-In one case control study it was found that high fish consumption was associated with a lower risk of breast cancer in pre and postmenopausal women.
-Additionally it was reported, “among premenopausal women, there was a significant reduction in breast cancer risk for the highest intake quartiles of omega-3 fatty acids compared to the reference group who consumed the lowest quartile of intake.”
+In one case-control study, high fish consumption was associated with a lower risk of breast cancer in pre and postmenopausal women.
+Additionally, it was reported, “among premenopausal women, there was a significant reduction in breast cancer risk for the highest intake quartiles of omega-3 fatty acids compared to the reference group who consumed the lowest quartile of intake.”

 In the journal of Breast Cancer Research it was concluded: